 Quynh-Thu Le, MD

 Katharine Dexter McCormick and Stanley McCormick Memorial Professor and Professor, by courtesy, of Otolaryngology - Head & Neck Surgery (OHNS)On Leave from 10/01/2021 To 12/31/2021

 Current Research and Scholarly InterestsMy laboratory research interest focuses on the identification of biomarkers for prognosis in patients with head & neck or lung cancers.
 I am also conducting a number of clinical trials specifically in patients with head & neck cancers.

+Associate Professor (Research) of Radiation Oncology (Radiation Physics)

 Associate Professor of Radiation Oncology (Radiation Physics)

-Assistant Professor (Research) of Radiation Oncology (Radiation Physics)